Alibaba2023/world-weather-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to thank my family and Microvese for their support.**
+**I would like to thank my family and Microvese for their support.
+And special thanks to Nelson Sakwa the author of the original design**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>